Historic Eight-sided Schoolhouse in Downsville, Wisconsin

-Both schools were closed in the 1970s when the Downsville Elementary School was built, about one mile away, across the river and near the New Hope Lutheran Church.
+Both schools were closed in the 1970s when the current Downsville Elementary School was built about one mile away near the New Hope Lutheran Church.

 Renovation of the schoolhouse began with construction of a cement foundation to hold the building and create an earth-sheltered lower level.

 The upper portion of the foundation was later surfaced with local sandstone.
 The floor joists were replaced and the wall plaster was removed to allow for installation of foam insulation and drywall.
 The floors were sanded and re-finished.
 Antique doors were added, replacing the front door and for the bathroom and a storage area.
 A new front porch is surfaced with bluestone slabs.
 The building was painted and the original screens and windows were replaced.

 Anyone interested in helping with the ongoing restoration and upkeep of the historic schoolhouse with labor or financial support may contact Simply Dunn or fill out this donation form.
 Thank you!

 A distinctive and relatively uncommon architectural style, the Octagon Mode was most popular between 1850 and 1870.

 Octagon buildings are ornate, pitched-roof buildings that are most commonly found in the Northeast and Midwest.
 These houses, schools, barns, and toll houses often incorporate elements of other styles including Italianate, Greek Revival, and Gothic Revival styles.
 In the late 1700s and early 1800s, a number of well-know designers, including Thomas Jefferson, built octagonal buildings in the United States.
 Octagon style features include the distictive octagonal shape, a low-pitched hipped roof, a partial or wrap-around porch, and wide overhanging eaves.